 Pro Encrypted data or ciphertext is information translated into another code or form.
 It is an effective form of data security because once encrypted, data can only be decrypted by those who hold a secret key or password.
 Some of the most well-known professional and secure encrypted cloud storage services include Amazon S3, Google Cloud Storage, and Microsoft Azure.
 Another suggested tip: Implement client-side encryption, which is executed from the sender’s end before the transmission of information to secure cloud storage.
 As another option, you can also opt for strong server-side encryption for secure data storage in cloud computing by employing third-party cloud backup solutions.

-End Users: Server-side encryption for secure online cloud storage is provided by such popular services as Google Drive, MS OneDrive, and Amazon Drive, so users’ data is encrypted when it is stored in data centers and is decrypted when a user seeks to access it through a private key.
+End Users: Server-side encryption for secure online cloud storage is provided by such popular services as Google Drive, Microsoft OneDrive, and Amazon Drive, so users’ data is encrypted when it is stored in data centers and is decrypted when a user seeks to access it through a private key.
 This adds an extra layer of security to safeguard sensitive information.

 Limiting Access for Different Users